Thai Massage has developed into many styles. What are the differences, and which one is right for you? And where do you get the information to decide?

 Thai Massage has developed differently outside of Thailand

 Often Thai Massage is not practiced in the same way in western countries as it is done in Thailand.
-There is a reason for that.
+There is a good reason for that.

 Western therapists, unlike their counterparts from Thailand, have much more access and exposure to other massage styles.